What Will Your Pregnancy Cost You?

 Pregnancy is a time of excitement and anticipation.
 One thing you should definitely anticipate is how much your maternity and delivery will cost you out-of-pocket.
 But with some research ahead of time, you can get as financially prepared as you can for your new baby’s arrival, and perhaps save thousands.

-So, how much does it cost to have a baby in 2020?
+So, how much does it cost to have a baby?
 The national average for pregnancy and newborn care is about $30,000 for a vaginal delivery without complications and $50,000 for a cesarean section (C-section), according to Truven Health Analytics.
 But your actual costs could vary wildly, up or down.

 Your pregnancy costs depend on four factors.